 - undertaking research in the library

 - preparing coursework assignments and presentations

 - preparing for examinations.

-Almost all of the modules in History are assessed by a balanced combination of coursework and examination.
+During your history degree, you will be assessed by a combination of coursework and examinations.
 Coursework includes:

 - research essays